-I first became interested in Elvis Presley when I was only three years old.
-Of course at three, you do not really know that much but, all I knew was that I liked what I heard.
-I was in a local department store with my mother and I was looking around the music section of the store.
+I first became interested in Elvis Presley when I was only 3 years old.
+Of course at 3, you do not really know that much but, all I knew was that I liked what I heard.
+I was in a Fred's department store with my mother and I was looking around the music section of the store.
 I picked up a cassette tape…the artist, Elvis Presley.
 Later on that day, after mom and I got home, I listened to my new tape.
 Little did I know that the man behind the voice would influence me so much.

 I was brought up in a Christian home and music was always a part of my life.
 My mother was the pianist at our church where my father was also Pastor for almost 25 years.
-He sang in the choir with my sister while mother sang and played the piano.
+He sang in the choir with my sister while Mom sang and played the piano.
 It was at this church, Trinity Baptist in Jackson, Tennessee, where I began singing.
 I was in the children’s choir, the youth choir, and finally, I reached my calling.
-At the age of sixteen, I became Minister of Music at this same church where I grew up and have been a member since I was twelve.
+At the age of 16, I became Music Director at this same church where I grew up and have been a member since I was 12.
 I loved gospel music!
-(I am now the Minister of Music at Shandy Baptist Church right down the road from where I live.)
+(I am now the Music Director at Shandy Baptist Church right down the road from where we live.)
 At this point in my life, I was really just an admirer, listener, and committed fan of Elvis.
 I liked singing the songs and trying to recreate the voice I heard.
 I liked him so much I even fixed my hair like his.
 Try doing this while being in high school.
-Of course, being the person I am, I let no one bother me.
+Of course, my peers talked about me and called me Elvis all the time.
+But, I was very strong willed and I did not let anyone bother me.
 I just had this attitude that I did not care what people said about me...this was the way I wanted to be and this was the image that seemed to fit me.
 Flashy clothes, slicked back hair, that curl falling down my forehead…oh yeah, that definitely sounded like me.
 I listened to music that other people my age did not.
 I was influenced by a different range of artists such as Conway Twitty, Marty Robbins, Roy Orbison, and, of course, Elvis Presley.

 With Elvis having the greatest pull on me musically, I started studying his life.
-I wanted to learn more about this amazing, world changing man.
-I researched every detail of his life pertaining to each song, each era, and each movie.
-I have accumulated massive amounts of Elvis memorabilia, books, and records from family and friends.
-I even have an Elvis Encyclopedia which I read from front to back and I have pretty much remembered everything in it.
-It was so easy to learn because I really wanted to know the facts.
-Not to mention, I also love history so, I had no problem absorbing the information.
+I wanted to learn more about this amazing, world-changing man.
+I researched every detail of his life through each song, era, and movie.
+I have accumulated massive amounts of Elvis memorabilia, books, and records from family, friends, and fans.
+I even have an Elvis Encyclopedia which I read front to back and I have pretty much remembered everything in it.
+I love history, so it was so easy to learn and absorb.

 From that day on, my wife became my Manager.
-She booked me everywhere...at fairs, festivals, stadiums, restaurants, charities, churches, gospel events, nursing homes, hotels, community centers, car shows, birthdays, and many more.
+She booked me everywhere...fairs, festivals, stadiums, restaurants, churches, nursing homes, hotels, car shows, birthdays, you name it...but not bars.
+We vowed to never play bars or clubs.
 As one can predict, I had become a well known entertainer in our area and region.
 It seemed like everywhere I went, people recognized me from somewhere.
-After sixteen months, my show was going well enough that we could quit our regular jobs.
-This was definitely a very big step for us.
-It was scary but, we both prayed about it and with God in every decision we made, we felt the pull in this direction.
-Some of my family and friends thought it was not such a good idea and said that we were crazy.
+After 16 months, my show was going well enough that we could quit our regular jobs.
+This was definitely a very big step for us and it was scary.
+However, we both prayed about it and with God in every decision we made, we felt hopeful.
+Some of our family thought we were crazy.
 This was probably mainly due in part that we did not tell anyone until it was done.
-I know they were just worried about me and, that was okay, too.
+I know they were just worried about us and that was okay, too.
 Nevertheless, I still pursued my career as an Elvis Impersonator with my wife right by my side.
 We did everything together, and we still do.
 God opened this door for us and we had the courage to walk through it.
 We started this together and our business continues to grow.

-Now, I have been an Elvis Impersonator for 11 years, 10 of which have been full-time.
-As I sit today, I know almost 600 Elvis songs from memory and have developed a five-octave vocal range.
+Now, I have been an Elvis Impersonator for 20 years and this is my FULL-TIME CAREER.
+I've performed over 2,400 shows!
+As I sit today, I know almost 600 Elvis songs from memory and have developed a 5-octave vocal range.
 I recreate it all…the 50s, 60s, and 70s including Movies, Gospel Performances, Christmas Shows, ‘68 Comeback, Concerts, and more.
-Each era is performed with accurate moves, structured routines, authentic wardrobe changes, props, specific mic selections, free souvenirs, plus a free untimed “Meet & Greet” session after every show for pictures, autographs, and conversation.
-I like to talk to my fans, hearing them share what they liked about the show, answering any questions they may have, and sharing my love for what I do.
+I never do a show without including Gospel songs.
+I give away free souvenirs at every show and always have time to “Meet & Greet” with guests afterwards for pictures, autographs, and conversation.
+I like to talk to my fans...hearing them share what they liked about the show, hearing stories they want to tell me, answering any questions they may have, and sharing my love for what I do.
 We have over 40 variations of shows and appearances offered and I have over 30 outfit combinations to keep your eyes entertained.
 My show has progressed tremendously, as it should, and I stay pretty busy.
-I always could be busier but, I am thankful for what I have.
 I have performed in 11 states, almost 800 cities, and have appeared both locally and nationally on T.V., Radio, and Magazines.
 I have even portrayed Elvis in a musical role, been filmed for a documentary, cast in an art film, been a featured artist in a book and was chosen to be the Demo Vocalist for an Elvis Track company.
-I perform a One-Man Show with professional backing tracks or a Live Show with my own 4-piece Band.
-I have three agents who book me at a vast array of events when the Elvis need is there.
-My wife is still my Manager just as before.
-People contact her on a regular basis, she books me up, and we go do the show together.
-So cool!.
+I perform Solo Shows with professional backing tracks or Live Shows with my own 5-piece Band.
+I have 3 agents who book me when Clients need Elvis.
+My wife is still my Manager just as she's always been from the beginning.
+People contact her on a regular basis, she arranges the gig, and then sends me off to work (or play)...hahaha!
+I do have fun and LOVE what I do!

-As far as special appearances, some major key venues that I have performed include Beale Street, Branson, Cannon Center, Cook Convention Center, Generals Stadium, Goldstrike Casino, Elvis Plaza, Graceland, Harrah's Casino, Heartbreak Hotel, Hilton Hotel, Hollywood Casino, International Dogwood Festival, Isle Of Capri Casino, Kentucky Opry, Memphis Airport, Memphis Marriott, Memphis Queen Riverboat, Memphis Zoo, Millington Naval Base, Tennessee International Pageant, Peabody Hotel, Rock-n-Roll Hall Of Fame, Rock-n-Roll Cafe, Rhodes College, Southland Greyhound Park, Tupelo Automobile Museum, Vanderbilt Hotel, Wolfchase Mall and so many more.
+As far as special appearances, some major key venues that I have performed include Beale Street, Branson, Cannon Center, Cook Convention Center, Generals Stadium, Goldstrike Casino, Elvis Plaza, Graceland, Guest Hose, Harrah's Casino, Heartbreak Hotel, Hilton Hotel, Hollywood Casino, International Dogwood Festival, Isle Of Capri Casino, Kentucky Opry, Memphis Airport, Memphis Marriott, Memphis Queen Riverboat, Memphis Zoo, Millington Naval Base, Tennessee International Pageant, Peabody Hotel, Rock-n-Roll Hall Of Fame, Rock-n-Roll Cafe, Rhodes College, Southland Greyhound Park, Tupelo Automobile Museum, Vanderbilt Hotel, and Wolfchase Mall just to name a few.
 From birthday parties and festivals, to corporate events and theaters, and also hundreds of Singing Telegram deliveries in between...I have done everything.
 People ask me all the time if I enter contests.
-I am not much on contests but, I did take first place in the first one I ever entered back in 2005 at Kentucky.
-Since then, I have placed 2nd in a couple others.
-The main thing you need to know about contests is “Do the judges know your name?”
-If not, you are most likely not going to win.
-The more you enter, the better your chances of winning become because your name becomes more familiar and you eventually become one of the known contestants.
+I am not much on contests, but I did take first place in the first one I ever entered back in 2005 at Kentucky.
+Since then, I have placed 2nd in a couple others, but that's just not my thing.
+The more you enter, the better your chances of winning become because your name becomes more familiar with the "contest crowd" and you eventually become one of the known contestants.
 Contests are just a publicity thing...something to draw a crowd and capitalize on.
 However, I will say that I have met several friends through the contest ring.
-Contests can be fun but, I would rather do my own shows.
-I will not go as far as to say I will never enter one again but, clients book and hire me to perform...do I really want to turn down a show to do a contest?
-I do not think so!
+Contests can be fun and I will not go as far as to say I will never enter one again, but I'd rather do my own thing!

-It is amazing that a three year old boy, who was not even born when Elvis was alive, can be influenced so much by just one man.
-God put him here for a reason, to touch everyone with his music.
-I think he did.
-For me, this is my career, this is what I love to do and, I get paid to do it.
-I will continue to bring back the memory of Elvis through the songs I sing, the smiles I bring, and the shows I perform.
-I will do what I love for as long as God allows me to do.
+It is amazing that a 3 year old boy, who was not even born when Elvis was alive, can be influenced so much by just one man.
+God put him here for a reason...to touch everyone with his music.
+I think he did just that for me...this is my career, this is what I love to do, and I can provide for my family doing it.
+I will continue to bring back the talent& charisma of Elvis through the songs I sing, the smiles I bring, and the shows I perform.
+I will do what I love for as long as God allows me to.
 Look for me… wherever I am, I'll be “Bringing It Back!”

 I love my job!
 I get to do what I love...and that is a true career.
 I get to travel and meet new people and make new friends.
 I also get to spend all my time with my lovely wife and my two beautiful daughters.
 We get to share a lot of family time together, more than most families, and we are truly blessed.
 Now, I would like to tell you how I became a Professional Elvis Impersonator.